Myth-OS/MythOS-Documentation/Declarations.md

 The sum is greater than the parts.

+"None of us is as smart as all of us.
+Keeping your ideas to yourself is detrimental.
+Diversity of people equals diversity of ideas." ~ Denise Jacobs

 “We need myths that will identify the individual not with his local group but with the planet.”
 ― Joseph Campbell, The Power of Myth